 - The total amount you’d like to transfer

+How long does a balance transfer take to be moved from one credit card to another?
 From the time of your application, it can take up to two weeks for the approval and balance transfer to be complete.
-During this time, continue to make any minimum payments that are due on the credit cards from which you’re transferring balances.
-Otherwise, you risk having late fees added on to your total debt.
+During this time, protect your credit score and avoid late fees by continuing to make on-time minimum payments on the credit cards from which you’re transferring balances.

-The final step is to look at your budget and create a payment plan that will allow you to attack your debt at a more aggressive pace.
-You might even want to set a goal of having the balance paid off before your introductory rate comes to an end.
+Look at your budget and create a payment plan that will allow you to attack your debt at a more aggressive pace.
+You might even want to set a goal of paying off the balance before your introductory rate comes to an end.
 It’s also a good time to review spending habits so you don’t continue to use the credit card for items you might not need.

 - Manage Your Money Stress With No-Frills Credit Cards